 The fabric is lovely and beautiful and I totally swoon for it.
 But it does tend to stretch out, as knits tend to do.
 Thus, I had difficulty finding the straight of grain.
 But I folded and finagled and cut out my fabric pieces.
 Being without a pattern, I very thoughtfully wrote down each step I needed to take.
 It involved a lot of moving back and forth between the serger and regular machine.
 I started by sewing the back raglan seams and finishing the front raglan seams.

 Next, I added a contrast triangle to the front neck edge.
 I did some experimented and decided that I liked the look of a serged edge and reverse side of the fabric.
 I added some interfacing to the triangle and top stitched in place with a walking foot.
-You might remember that my moodboard on Monday featured a similar sweatshirt.

 Then, I finished the neck edges with a folded over strip of fabric.
 I'm afraid this is the only step where I went awry.
 I probably should have used a smaller length of binding for the neck edge and stretched it to fit as the neck seems to have stretched a bit.
 Of course I was too obstinate to fix it and told myself the stretched out neck gave it a very becoming Flashdance feel.

 So, moving on, I adhered small strips of interfacing to the front raglan seams and attached my zippers.
 I left a little gap at the bottom of the zipper because I couldn't sew with my machine across the bottom of the zipper and then I liked how it looked with a gap.
 Finally I stitched the side seams and did the hems.
 Really not a bad way to spend a peaceful Sunday at home listening to NPR.